kkruecke/cplus-documentation/notes/tree234.rst

     -------------------------------------
     Requires:
         1. If position is beg, current and key_index MUST point to first key in tree.
         2. If position is end, current and key_index MUST point to last key in tree.

-        3. If position is in_between, current and key_index do not point to either the first key in the tree or last key in tree.
+        3. If position is in_between, current and key_index do not point to either the first key in the tree or last key.
 If the tree has only one node, the state can only be in_between if the first node is a 3-node.
         Returns:
-        pair<const Node *, int>, where the Node pointer is the node with the next key and value in in-order sequence. key_index is the index into Node::keys_values[].
+        pair<const Node *, int>, where first[key_index].key() is next in-order key.
 Note, if the last key has already been visited, the pointer returned will be nullptr.
-        Pseudo code for getting successor (from: http://ee.usc.edu/~redekopp/cs104/slides/L19_BalancedBST_23.pdf):
+        The pseudo code for getting the successor is from: http://ee.usc.edu/~redekopp/cs104/slides/L19_BalancedBST_23.pdf:
-        If left child exists, predecessor is the right most node of the left subtree.
-Internal node's of a 2 3 tree always have a right branch because 2 3 trees are  balanced.
-        Else walk up the ancestor chain until you traverse the first right child pointer (find  the first node who is a right child of his parent...that parent is the predecessor)
-        If you get to the root w/o finding a node who is a right child, there is no predecessor Side effects.
-May set:
-        1. current
-        2. key_index
-        3. position
     */
     template<class Key, class Value> std::pair<const typename tree234<Key, Value>::Node *, int> tree234<Key, Value>::getSuccessor(const Node *current, int key_index) const noexcept
     {
       if (current->isLeaf()) { // If leaf node